Sivan22/otzaria/README.md

 I felt the lack of an open source app of the jewish library, for PCs.

-Torat Ememt is old and no longer maintained, and Sefaria's app is great, however, it does not work well on computers.
+Torat Emet is old and no longer maintained, and Sefaria's app is great, however, it does not work well on computers.

-So i decided to make one myself.
+So I decided to make one myself.
 I did not know Dart and Flutter at all in the beginning, but it was fun.
 I **love** to learn new technologies!

 The database itself is accessible to everyone following the important work of the Sefaria organization, so a big thank to them for that.

 Key features of the project:
-* the software is FREE and will be ALLWAYS FREE.
+* The software is FREE and will remain ALWAYS FREE.
 * Built to work effeciently on any device, including Windows, Linux, and Android.
 * The app is designed to be as user friendly as possible.
 * A thorough selection process has been undertaken to ensure that the books are suitable for the Torah community
-* the library is flexible, means that you can add or remove books from the library.
+* The library is flexible, means that you can add or remove books from the library.
-* fast search engine, including the user-added books.
+* Fast search engine, including user-added books.
-* the app supports the following formats: TXT, Docx and PDF.
+* The app supports the following formats: TXT, Docx and PDF.

-I hope that my work will help the Torah community to learn easiely and effectively anytime and anywhere.
+I hope that my work will help the Torah community to learn easily and effectively anytime and anywhere.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>